-A Best Practice Approach for Managing, Securing and Improving the Online Services that Drive a Digital Transformation (DX) Enterprise
+A Best Practice Approach for Creating the Workforce to Manage, Secure and Improve the Online Services that Drive a Digital Enterprise

+By

-By David Nichols & Rick Lemieux December 2018
+David Nichols & Rick Lemieux

+December 2018

 Copyright and Trademark Notice

 Copyright © 2018 itSM Publishing. itSM Solutions® is a Registered Trademark of itSM Solutions LLC.
 ITIL ® is a Registered Trademark, and a Registered Community Trademark of the Axelos, and is registered in the U.S. Patent and Trademark Office and is used here by itSM Solutions LLC under license from and with the permission of Axelos (Trademark License No. 0002).
 Other product names mentioned in this guide may be trademarks or registered trademarks of their respective companies.